theriley106/AyyCT/README.md

 It's [statistically proven](http://www.act.org/) that the only way to actually get a 36 on the ACT is to upvote posts on the frontpage of /r/ACT that contain words like "THICC" or "THIIIRTY SIX" before test day.

-This program automates the process of finding/upvoting these posts so that you can have more time to study.
+This program automates the process of finding/upvoting these posts so you can have more time to study.

 # Post Title Examples